-Lemon and Thyme Chicken Caprese transforms a classic caprese salad into a full meal that strikes the right balance between being satisfying but not overly heavy.
+This Chicken Caprese Recipe with Lemon and Thyme transforms a classic Caprese salad into a flavorful meal!
+It strikes the right balance between being satisfying but not overly heavy.

 One of the best things about summer is the food.
 Whether your favorite is corn, watermelon, peaches, green beans, or tomatoes, there seems to be some new local produce popping up at the farmers market every week.
 I, for one, am hard-pressed to choose a favorite.